Abacavir, dolutegravir, and lamivudine

-Abacavir dolutegravir, and lamivudine (Triumeq) is a combination medicine used to treat HIV, which can cause the acquired immunodeficiency syndrome (AIDS).
-This medicine is not a cure for HIV or AIDS.
+Abacavir, dolutegravir, and lamivudine (Triumeq) is a combination medicine used to treat human immunodeficiency virus (HIV), the virus that can cause acquired immunodeficiency syndrome (AIDS). abacavir, dolutegravir, and lamivudine is not a cure for HIV or AIDS.

 Triumeq may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have moderate or severe liver disease, or if you are also taking dofetilide (Tikosyn).
+You should not take this medicine if you have ever had an allergic reaction to any medicine that contains abacavir, or if you have a gene variation called HLA-B*5701 allele.
+Also, you should not use this medicine if you have moderate or severe liver disease, or if you are also taking dofetilide (Tikosyn).

 Stop using this medicine and call your doctor at once if you have any of these signs of an allergic reaction: fever; rash; nausea, vomiting, diarrhea, stomach pain; general ill feeling, extreme tiredness, body aches; shortness of breath, cough, sore throat.

-You should not use Triumeq if you are allergic to abacavir, dolutegravir, or lamivudine, or if you have:
+You should not use Triumeq if you are allergic to abacavir, dolutegravir, or lamivudine, or if:

 liver disease (especially hepatitis B or C);